Find Affordable College Courses

 While working on their Associate Degree, nursing majors at College of Southern Idaho accumulate an average of around $22,395 in student debt.

-Idaho State University came in at #6 in this year’s edition of the Best Nursing Associate Degree Schools in Idaho ranking.
-Located in the city of Pocatello, ISU is a public college with a fairly large student population.
+With a ranking of #6, Idaho State University did quite well on this year’s best schools for nursing students working on their associate degree.
+Located in the small city of Pocatello, ISU is a public college with a large student population.

 Nursing majors at ISU take out an average of $34,501 in student loans while working on their Associate Degree.